Review and sign transactions from a single secure screen with Ledger Flex™

 What’s Phantom Wallet and why use it?

 Phantom is a hot wallet for the Solana network available to use with Ledger, as an extension on both Chrome and Brave browser.
 It’s arguably the most popular Solana hot wallet, boasting over 2 Million active users at the time of writing.
-So why is this solana software wallet so popular?
+So why is this Solana software wallet so popular?

 Accessibility

 Phantom is a hot wallet – available as a browser extension – that’s designed to interact seamlessly with dApps on the Solana blockchain.
-This enables you to access the expanding world of Solana, including dApps, DeFi and NFTs on the Solana blockchain.
+This enables you to access the expanding world of Solana, including dApps, DeFi, and NFTs on the Solana blockchain.

 Ease of use

 Phantom’s interface is sleek and intuitive, meaning you spend less time figuring things out and more time getting to know the dApp ecosystem.
-The wallet provides a simple format for sending, receiving and swapping your crypto (some swaps can even be done within the wallet itself) and can be easily connected within Solana dApps to make your transactions frictionless.
+The wallet provides a simple format for sending, receiving, staking SOL, and swapping your crypto (some swaps can even be done within the wallet itself) and can be easily connected within Solana dApps to make your transactions frictionless.
 You can even see your purchased NFTs within its interface.

 Balance Screen